bitheater/dummy-image/README.md

 use Bitheater\DummyImage\Generator\LocalGenerator;

-$generator = new LocalGenerator(ImagineFactory::GD);
+$generator = new LocalGenerator(ImagineFactory::GD); // You could also use IMAGICK and GMAGICK
 $result = $generator->generate(__DIR__ . '/image.png');
 ```

 Local image generation is good when you don't have access to remote data (maybe you want to create fixtures without connection).
+Local generation needs GD, IMAGICK or GMAGICK installed on your server.

 A minimum working version (for remote image generation):